cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 auth_tag: Authentication tag protecting the contents of the envelope, covering the envelope nonce, `InnerEnvelope`, and `CleartextCredentials`.

-The size of the serialized envelope is denoted `Ne` and varies based on the mode.
+The size of the serialized InnerEnvelope is denoted `Ne` and varies based on the mode.
 The exact value for `Ne` is specified in {{internal-mode}} and {{external-mode}}.

 ## Envelope Creation and Recovery {#envelope-creation-recovery}